WizardMac/ReadStat/README.md

-ReadStat: Read files from popular stats packages
+ReadStat: Read data sets from R, Stata, and SPSS
 --

 ReadStat is a BSD-licensed C library for reading files from popular stats